jackhman/sergio-martin-rubio-site/_posts/2019-11-11-get-started-with-java-servlets.md

 7. The container sends the Servlet response to the client.

 >Note: `ServletRequest` contains parameters such as name, values, attributes, and an input stream.

+{% include elements/figure.html image="https://lh3.googleusercontent.com/Q1RyU-Y9L-dQkw3-y_CihbpKxRsgI5SVm4pkE9ggPRXhXfxrQW_Gw1YLhdlsaxeQDN1vQ7sEpj8Dg_EB_w=w800-no-tmp.jpg" caption="Web Server and Servlet Container" %}

+# Servlet Lifecycle

+The servlet container is responsible for controlling the Servlet lifecycle.
+What happen when a request comes in?

+1. If an instance of the Servlet does not exist, the web container:
+    - Loads the servlet class.
+    - Creates an instance of the class.
+    - Calls init() method to initialize the servlet.
+2. If an instance already exists the container calls the `service()` and passes the request and response objects.

+Servlets stay in memory waiting for other requests, and will not be unloaded unless the servlet container sees a shortage of memory.
+Before the servlet is ready to be garbage collected the `destroy()` method is called.
+This will  happen when all servlet methods are completed or after a server-specific grace period.

+>Note: when `destroy()` method is called you release resources created by the `init()` method like database connections.